dirkm/robotframework-radius/README.rst

 Usage
 -----
-Save the example above to `auth.robot`
+Save the example above to `auth.robot`, execute the following commands.

 .. code:: shell